Must do’s/next steps (after you've paid your enrollment deposit)

 Access email accounts

-Your BMail account is where we send all official Binghamton University information and communications.
-You should check your Bmail at least once daily to assure that you are up to date on campus notifications, required student account transactions and other deadline-oriented actions that you are required to complete.
+Your BMail account is where all official Binghamton University information and communications are sent.
+You should check your Bmail at least twice daily to assure that you are up to date on campus notifications, required student account transactions and other deadline-oriented actions that you are required to complete.

-You should have received a letter from SUNY Broome with your email and temporary password.
-Be sure to set up your email, accessed through MyCollege or directly via webmail.
-Students should check this email account at least once daily.
+By May 31, 2021, you should have received a letter via the US postal service from SUNY Broome with your SUNY Broome B#, email address and temporary password.
+Be sure to set up your email, which can be accessed accessed through MyCollege or directly via webmail.
+Your SUNY Broome email account is where all official SUNY Broome information and communications are sent.
+Students should check this email account at least twice daily.

 Send final high-school transcript

 All students are required to submit an official, final high-school transcript, including graduation date and seal, stamp or signature, or a GED.
-Request that an official, final transcript be mailed or emailed to SUNY Broome and Binghamton admissions offices.
-If you attempted or completed any college coursework while attending high school, those official college transcripts should also be sent to BOTH schools.
+By May 31, 2022, students should submit a request to their high school guidance office, requesting that at the conclusion of the spring semester, an official, final transcript be mailed or emailed to SUNY Broome and Binghamton admissions offices.
+If you attempted or completed any college coursework while attending high school, you must have those official college transcripts should also be sent to SUNY Broome and Binghamton University.

-NOTE: If you are having issues getting your transcript due to these extraordinary circumstances, contact Binghamton University's Office of Undergraduate Admissions and SUNY Broome Admissions Office.
+NOTE: If you are having issues getting your transcript , contact Binghamton University's Office of Undergraduate Admissions and SUNY Broome Admissions Office.

 - SUNY Broome Admissions Office, PO Box 1017, Binghamton, NY 13902